Wild Rice Soup with Chicken is tasty comfort food on a cold day. This warm, satisfying meal is easy to make!

 Instructions

 1. In a large pot, heat 2 tablespoons of olive oil over medium heat.
-Add celery, carrots, and onions and cook until soft.
+Add celery, carrots, and onions, and cook until soft.
 Add garlic and saute until fragrant.
 Add white wine and allow to evaporate

-3. Add salt, pepper, thyme, bay leaves then slowly whisk in the first cup of the chicken broth.
+3. Add salt, pepper, thyme, and bay leaves then slowly whisk in the first cup of the chicken broth.

 5. Whisk in warmed half and half.